awsteiner/foundation/README.md

   be a way to optimize these images to make them smaller.

-* Method 1 involves adding TensorFlow to a pre-built CUDA/PyTorch image, which gives slightly smaller images than Method 2.
-For the base image, I'm using the "devel" rather than the "runtime" tag because the former includes nvcc.
+* Method 1 involves adding TensorFlow to a pre-built CUDA/PyTorch image.
+For the base image, I'm using the "devel" rather than the "runtime" tag, because the former includes nvcc.
 (The base image is already quite large.)
 The downsides are:

   - They're only available for Ubuntu 22.04.
 I don't think PyTorch/CUDA/Ubuntu 24.04 images are available yet.
 This method